 While there isn’t a scientifically proven amount of time, it still makes sense that a Siberian Husky needs more than just one hour.

 Exercise is important for Huskies in many different ways, let’s talk about some of the negative impacts that may occur if Husky doesn’t receive sufficient exercise.

-In order for Huskies to be on their best behavior, exercise is one of the first things you have to take care of.
-Huskies are known to have a mind of their own, proving to be quite stubborn.
-You’d be surprised just how more cooperative Huskies are when they’ve had a good workout.
+Huskies are hard-headed and prove to be quite stubborn.
+But you’d be surprised just how more cooperative Huskies are when they’ve had a good workout.

-Maintaining a sufficient exercise routine that properly stimulates your Husky on a daily basis, can literally change the character and personality of your Husky of the course of their life. (always for the better!)
+Maintaining a good exercise routine that properly stimulates your Husky on a daily basis can literally change the character and personality of your Husky over the course of their life. (always for the better!)

-It’s so common to hear about destructive Huskies, disobedient Huskies, and bad behaved Huskies, and upon further investigation, it becomes apparent that they only receive exercise 3 or 4 times a week!
-Huskies will almost ALWAYS misbehave in serious ways, if exercise is neglected, even slightly.
+It’s so common to hear about destructive Huskies, disobedient Huskies, and bad-behaved Huskies, and upon further investigation, it becomes apparent that they only receive exercise 3 or 4 times a week!
+Huskies will almost ALWAYS misbehave if exercise is neglected.